The statutory retirement age in Singapore has been changing over the years.

 The main financial tool provided by the government for retirement is CPF.

-Although you may use the various CPF accounts for different needs, its main purpose is to provide a basic retirement income, with fixed withdrawal ages and because of that, it plays a part to how we plan for our retirement.
+Although you may use the various CPF accounts for different needs, its main purpose is to provide a basic retirement income, with fixed withdrawal ages and because of that, it plays a part in how we plan for our retirement.

 With the minimum retirement age increasing, PM Lee has specifically said that the CPF withdrawal ages and policies will not be affected.
 Although, CPF contribution rates would increase.